saulfabregwiivc/FCEUXTX/README.txt

 - Added Digital Prime color palette by FBX and rename Smootz to Smooth V2
 - Replaced old PAL color palette by that of r57Shell (more accurate)
 - Removed rumble function from menu (your batteries will last longer)
-- Updated Korean translation (thanks DDinghoya)
+- Updated Korean translation (thanks DDinghoya!)
 - Updated UI PNG images
 - Compiled with latest devkitPPC/libogc
 - Updated Forwarder Channel (1.5)